 Michelle is passionate about supporting individuals through her career and education advisory services.
 She helps individuals create their unique professional image through impactful resumes and online presence; gain confidence through preparation and interview coaching; and find employment using strategic job search.
 For clients considering post secondary education, Michelle assists in assessing post-secondary choices, completing the application process, researching scholarship and bursary resources, learning styles and study skills support.

-Michelle has extensive experience in the fields of Human Resources and Education, a Psychology degree from the University of Calgary and will complete her Certified Career Development Professional (CCDP) in 2016.
+Michelle has extensive experience in the fields of Human Resources and Education, a Psychology degree from the University of Calgary, and completed her Certified Career Development Professional (CCDP) in 2016.

 Canada Career Counselling can help you to establish a fulfilling career direction and make strategic career-related decisions.
 Through your work with one of our Registered Psychologists, Career Coaches, and/or Advisors, you’ll walk away from career counselling feeling confident in the choice(s) you’ve made and the steps you need to take to reach your career goal!